Updated: Jul 18

 Horses are extremely sensitive to their environment due to being prey, not predators.
 They are ‘fright-flight’ animals, not fight, this means they are able to instinctively analyze and react to body language and other nonverbal cues.
 Due to the emotional intelligence of horses, they often mirror our emotions, providing us with valuable insights into ourselves.

 Horses are impossible to ignore due to their size, power, and presence.
 And because of this, you cannot control a horse fully, just like we cannot control life fully.
 Using horses in EAGALA Equine Therapy helps us to reflect on how we approach relationships and other overwhelming things in our lives.

 Horses are social creatures who are happiest in a herd, with defined roles within that herd.
 They each have unique personalities, attitudes, moods, and emotions - they can be stubborn, playful, cautious, lonely, even melancholic.
 Essentially, horses have a similar emotional capacity to humans, which makes working with them both enlightening and interesting.

-EAGALA Equine-Assisted Psychotherapy (EAP) and Equine-Assisted Learning (EAL) are hands-on approaches designed to help clients identify and work through life obstacles and issues.
+EAGALA Equine-Assisted Psychotherapy (EAP) and separately, Equine-Assisted Learning (EAL) are hands-on approaches designed to help clients identify and work through life obstacles and issues.